ProjectSunday/Public/comments.md

     }
     ```

-1. Refactor, use the language you wrote in your comments to make the code easier to read, replacing all the comments.
+1. Refactor.
+Use the language you wrote in your comments to make the code easier to read, replacing all the comments.

     ```
     var sidebarHeight = $('.sidebar').height();